0xConnorRhodes/dotfiles-old/laptop/system_scripts/README.md

 # System Scripts

-These are scripts that are cron from a cronjob or keyboard shortcut.
-They are not run from the terminal, so this directory does not need to be in your `$PATH`.
+System maintainance and hardware control scripts. `no_path` is scripts that are called by a cronjob or a keyboard shortcut, so it does not need to be in your path. `path` is scripts called from the terminal, so it should be in your path